modm-io/modm-data/README.md

-# modm-data: Embedded Hardware Description
+# Semantic Hardware Description from Technical Documentation

 This project is a collection of data processing pipelines that convert and combine multiple sources of hardware description data into the most accurate